Colin Spencer

-Colin Spencer (born 1933) is an English writer and artist who has produced a prolific body of work in a wide variety of media since his first published short stories and drawings appeared in The London Magazine and Encounter when he was 22.
-His work includes novels, short stories, non-fiction (including histories of food and of homosexuality), vegetarian cookery books, stage and television plays, paintings and drawings, book and magazine illustrations.
-He has written and presented a television documentary on vandalism, appeared in numerous radio and television programmes and lectured on food history, literature and social issues.
+Colin Spencer (17 July 1933 – 6 July 2023) was an English writer and artist who produced a prolific body of work in a wide variety of media after his first published short stories and drawings appeared in The London Magazine and Encounter when he was 22.
+His work included novels, short stories, non-fiction (including histories of food and of homosexuality), vegetarian cookery books, stage and television plays, paintings and drawings, book and magazine illustrations.
+He wrote and presented a television documentary on vandalism, appeared in numerous radio and television programmes and lectured on food history, literature and social issues.
 For fourteen years he wrote a regular food column for The Guardian.

 Early and personal life

-Colin Spencer was born in 1933 in Thornton Heath, London, and was largely brought up in the south of England.
+Colin Spencer was born on 17 July 1933 in Thornton Heath, London, and was largely brought up in the south of England.
 From an early age he knew that he wanted to paint and write.
-He attended Brighton Grammar School and went on to study at Brighton Art College, but he feels now that he is wholly self-educated.
+He attended Brighton Grammar School and went on to study at Brighton Art College, but later came to feel himself to be wholly self-educated.
 His colourful family provided his youthful imagination with rich material for his later novels, as did his passionate emotional involvements with both men and women.

-He spent his period of National Service as a pacifist in the Royal Army Medical Corps in war-ravaged Hamburg.
-He has subsequently lived in London, Vienna, Athens and on the Greek island of Lesbos.
+Spencer spent his period of National Service as a pacifist in the Royal Army Medical Corps until 1952.
+He subsequently lived in London, Vienna, Athens and on the Greek island of Lesbos.
 His first novel was published when he was 28.
 His portrait of E.M.
 Forster was painted when he was 29.
-He has twice been married and has one son and two grandsons.
+He married twice and had three grandsons and a great-granddaughter.

-He has never stopped painting and writing, and now lives in East Sussex where he is writing the second volume of his autobiography, staring with delight at the Seven Sisters, gardening, and producing the paintings he feels he has striven to create throughout his life – recently described in The Financial Times How to Spend It magazine as "muscular, powerfully envisaged oils", the work of "a remarkable Indian summer".
+Spencer never stopped painting and writing, and lived in East Sussex where he wrote the second volume of his autobiography, staring with delight at the Seven Sisters, gardening, and producing the paintings he felt he had striven to create throughout his life described in The Financial Times How to Spend It magazine as "muscular, powerfully envisaged oils", the work of "a remarkable Indian summer".